themeteorchef/base/README.md

 ------/email
 ---------/send
 ---------/templates
-------------reset-password.coffee
+------------reset-password.js
 ------/publications
 ```

 ### Language & Formatting
-There are two considerations when using Base: JavaScript is written in [CoffeeScript](http://coffeescript.org) and CSS is written using [Sass](http://sass-lang.com).
-I prefer this setup because it allows me to move a little quicker than I do when writing in the native languages.
-This may not be for everybody, but I recommend giving both a shot because they make it much easier to write code.
+There is one considerations when using Base: the CSS is written using [Sass](http://sass-lang.com).
+If you want to use coffee use the original base.

 ### Functionality